JulianLopezB/ObjectDetectionAPI/README.md

 # To Do:
 - [x] object detection in images (jpg, jpeg, png)
-- [ ] object detection in videos (mp4, avi, mkv)
+- [x] object detection in videos (mp4, avi, mkv)
+- [ ] display outpu video in webapp
+- [ ] add progress bar to webapp
-- [ ] static/tmp folder creation in case it doesn't exists
+- [x] static/tmp folder creation in case it doesn't exists
 - [ ] add Dockerfile
 - [ ] create dropdown in webapp that allows choosing different models